-Mitchell, a rural town of 1000 people, is 500 km north-west of Brisbane and 80 km west of Roma.
+Mitchell, a rural town, is 500 km north-west of Brisbane and 80 km west of Roma.
 It is on the Warrego Highway and the Maranoa River.

 In 1846 the New South Wales Surveyor-General, Thomas Mitchell, explored the Maranoa district, and eight years later Edmund Morey occupied the Mitchell Downs pastoral run.
 His homestead site was later used for the Maranoa Hotel (recycling the remains of the homestead structure) and the town of Mitchell Downs grew around it.
 The Mitchell Downs post office (1865) was renamed Mitchell in 1878.
 A provisional school was opened in 1876 and Catholic and Anglican churches were opened in 1885 and 1889.